deltachat/deltachat-pages/_posts/2022-12-12-ui-development.md

 We aim to arrange ourselves [reliably and empathically](community-standards) and keep dates and clocktime scheduling to a minimum.

-Currently, there is around a dozen weekly committers to our repositories, with a bit more than half of them receiving funding through employment contracts (if in germany) or freelancing (if international).
+Currently, there are around a dozen weekly committers to our repositories, with a bit more than half of them receiving funding through employment contracts (if in Germany) or freelancing (if international).
-There is another dozen people and maintainers from other projects who are involved in many background "what's interesting to do next, maybe together" discussions and hack sessions.
+Another dozen people and maintainers from other projects are involved in background discussions and hack sessions around "what's interesting to do next, maybe together".
-We work with people located on several continents and islands, some of them exiled, some of them migrants of choice, some of them in more stable and resource-rich environments.
+We work with people located on several continents, some of them exiled, some of them migrants of choice, some of them in more stable and resource-rich environments.

 Please contact us via e-mail addressed to delta@merlinux.eu if you are interested in helping us and our users with beautiful front end developments.

-Please provide some background on your prior projects and what you have worked on.
+Please provide some background on your prior projects.
-A CV is not necessary but welcome if you have one around.
+A CV is welcome, but not necessary.
 If we determine a base fit we typically arrange a one month paid test period for both sides.
 We'll organize an onboarding group for you and guide you through first issues and peoples involved.

 Can't consider a job yourself but know someone who might be interested?
 Please forward this post to whatever channels you find appropriate.
-Thanks already, and not the least for persevering through somewhat lengthy and confusing meanderings of a "jobs available!" post.
+We thought you might appreciate some background context in this longer post.
-We thought you might appreciate some background context.
+Thanks for reading!